When we were younger, most of us hoped Social Security would be enough to take care of us as we aged. Unfortunately, most of us were wrong.

 Staying On Top of Your Credit Score

 We’ve been talking a lot about your credit score.
-This determines the kind of Social Security Disability loans that you can get, and it’s always good to know what your score is before you apply for anything.
+This determines the kind of Social Security Disability loans that you can get, and if you’ll need to look for a no credit check loan instead.
+And, it’s always good to know what your score is before you apply for anything.

 Sometimes, borrowers think that it’s difficult to get their credit score.
 They might even think it’s expensive.
 Fortunately, the opposite is true!